-Lectures on the diverse aspects of our HIDSS4Health members:
+Lectures on the diverse aspects of the Data Science domain:

 Data Science & Health lecture